steve-vierling/python-challenge-1/README.md

 # python-challenge-1
 Module 2 Challenge

-# Project Title

-Interactive Ordering System from a Food Truck Menu
+# Interactive Ordering System from a Food Truck Menu

 First, this program begins by welcoming you to the variety food truck.
 Secondly, it asks you to type the menu from which you want to order.